 Take into consideration all the items you and your guest may be bringing onboard for the day.
 If everyone in the crew brings 40-pounds of gear, weight limits can be exceeded quickly, resulting at best in sluggish performance, and at worst in a capsized boat.

 Tip 5: Be Aware of Weather

-Before you go out on the water, check your local forecast.
+Before you go out on the water, check your local forecast, or one of these top weather apps for boaters.
 Rain can be inconvenient, but wind and lightning can be deadly.
-All boaters should always know the safest path back to the marina in case bad weather occurs, and be ready to help others that are in peril on the water.
+All boaters should always know the safest path back to the marina in case bad weather occurs and be ready to help others that are in peril on the water.